tienduy-nguyen/thehackingproject/README.md

 ---

 <div align="center">
   <img src="https://img.shields.io/badge/Licence-MIT-green" alt="License">
   <img alt="GitHub commit activity" src="https://img.shields.io/github/commit-activity/y/tienduy-nguyen/thehackingproject">
 </div>

+---

+This is my repository for all the projects I worked day by day with the coding bootcamp at [The Hacking Project](https://www.thehackingproject.org/) in France.

+In The Hacking Project bootcamp, we learn about:
+- How to work with team via Git and Github
+- Html, CSS, JavaScript, Jquery, AJAX, Bootstrap
+- Atomic design
+- Ruby: coding challenge, web crawling, bit twitter, bot discord
+- Sinatra and Ruby on Rails framework
+- Design database and PostgreSQL
+- How to build the product with with Agile Method
+- Pair and peer programming
+- Using tool management

+---
 ## 📄 Table of Contents

 | Week             | Week               | Others                                  |